Saurabh0786/English-Dictionary-App/README.md

 English Dictionary App

 # About the Project :-
 Build Dictionary App in HTML CSS & JavaScript.
-In this dictionary app, you can search any word and get the meaning, example, synonyms, etc. of the searched word.
+In this dictionary app, you can search any word and get the meaning, example, synonyms of the search word.
 One more interesting feature is an audio where we can get the pronunciation of the word.

 # Tech stacks used:-
 HTML, CSS, JavaScript